 The photo at the top of this page shows the delta at the end of English Brook in 2015 — much of it is sediment that was carried into the Lake because of problems upstream that were worsened by stormwater problems.
 The LGA has a number of projects on English Brook that have been completed or being permitted to address the issue.

-What are the effects of stormwater runoff?
+What are the effects of polluted stormwater?

 - Sediments can cloud water, affecting plants, fish, and other aquatic life;